Elements and Principles of Visual Arts

-Benin kings are always represented with large eyes to represent their spiritual and political power.
+Benin kings in Africa are always represented with large eyes to represent their spiritual and political power.

-Brazilian artist Tarsila do Amaral warps the proportions in many of her painting- notice the massive foot and leg compared to the tiny head- this figure in particular is meant to represent a character from Brazilian folklore.
+Brazilian artist Tarsila do Amaral warps the proportions in her painting Abaporu- notice the massive foot and leg compared to the tiny head- this figure, in particular, is meant to represent a character from Brazilian folklore.

 Pattern combination of elements or shapes repeated in a recurring and regular